Tyrrrz/YoutubeDownloader/Readme.md

 [![Discord](https://img.shields.io/discord/869237470565392384?label=discord)](https://discord.gg/2SUWKFnHSm)
 [![Donate](https://img.shields.io/badge/donate-$$$-purple.svg)](https://tyrrrz.me/donate)

-⚠️ **Project status: maintenance mode**.
-[What does it mean?](https://github.com/Tyrrrz/.github/blob/master/docs/project-status.md)
+⚠️ **Project status: maintenance mode**<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/project-status.md)</sup>

 **YoutubeDownloader** is an application that lets you download videos from YouTube.
 You can copy-paste URL of any video, playlist or channel and download it directly to a format of your choice.
 It also supports searching by keywords, which is helpful if you want to quickly look up and download videos.

-✨ This application uses [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) under the hood to interact with YouTube.
+This application uses [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) under the hood to interact with YouTube.

-💬 **If you want to chat, join my [Discord server](https://discord.gg/2SUWKFnHSm)**.
+## Terms of use

+By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements:

+- You **condemn Russia and its military aggression against Ukraine**
+- You **recognize that Russia is an occupant that unlawfully invaded a sovereign state**
+- You **support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
+- You **reject false narratives perpetuated by Russian state propaganda**

+To learn more about the war and how you can help, [click here](https://tyrrrz.me).
+Glory to Ukraine! 🇺🇦

 ## Download